h2oai/h2o-tutorials/best-practices/glrm/README.md

 For this tutorial, we will use data that contains attributes about a house and its price in King County.
 The data is a public dataset from
 Kaggle: <https://www.kaggle.com/harlfoxem/housesalesprediction>.
 We can use GLRM to reduce the dimensions of the data 2 columns.
-We can use this to visualize the houses in a 2 dimensional plot.
+We can use GLRM to reduce the dimensions of the data to 2 columns in order to visualize the houses data in a 2 dimensional plot.

 We will begin by initializing the h2o cluster and importing the csv file.